As Uniters, we seek to create ONE JAMAICA - United, Strong and Free!

 Education is best provided by the free market, achieving greater quality, accountability, and efficiency with more diversity of choice.
 Recognizing that the education of children is a parental responsibility, we would restore authority to parents to determine the education of their children, without interference from the government.
 Parents should have control of and responsibility for all funds expended for their children’s education.

-We favour a free-market health care system.
+We favour a free-market health care system as opposed to the existing system that does not support freedom of choice.
 We recognize the freedom of individuals to determine the level of health insurance they want (if any), the level of health care they want, the care providers they want, the medicines and treatments they will use and all other aspects of their medical care, including end-of-life decisions.
 People should be free to purchase health insurance from whom and as they see fit.

 The protection of individual rights is the only proper purpose of government.
 Government is to be constitutionally limited to prevent the infringement of individual rights by the government itself.
 The principle of non-initiation of force should guide the relationships between governments.